Gunby ice house pond walk

 Walk around the pond and enter the field through the gate.

-Pass through the wrought iron kissing gate, and return to the gardens back the way you came.
+Pass through the wrought iron kissing gate, and return to the gardens following the one way system to the courtyard.

 Gunby Hall and Gardens

 Following this trail on mobile or tablet?
 Share your experience.